YGX (group)

-YGX is a South Korean hip hop dance group under YG Entertainment.
-It is formerly as a record label and entertainment company.
+YGX was a South Korean hip hop dance academy under YG Entertainment.
+YGX Entertainment was a sub-label that focused on production and artist management, and X ACADEMY, a dance and vocal academy.

 History

 Yang Hyun-suk announced, in May 2018, a subsidiary company called YGX would merge with Seungri's DJ label NHR.
 On June 4, on his official Instagram account, he posted a picture of a business card showing Seungri as the CEO of YGX Entertainment.
 In 2018, the label launched a dance and vocal academy, called X ACADEMY, where students could potentially be scouted by YG Entertainment as trainees.
-YGX also currently houses artist VIINI.

-In late 2020, YGX actor division and record label was defunct due to focusing only on the dance group.
+In 2020, the label was converted to a full-fledged dance group and academy with all of its actors, recording artists, and producers transferred to YG Entertainment.

+The YGX academy announced its end of operations on 30 April 2024.